ELI NICHOLS

 On July 16, 1802 Eli is in Christian County, Kentucky.
 There he married Christian Hail (or Haile or Hale).
 This was found in Early Kentucky Marriages.
 Christian County is just southeast of Caldwell County.

-The 1810 Caldwell County Census lists the Eli Nichols family to be of 1 male 26-45, 1 female 16-26, 3 male children under 10 and 1 female child under 10.
+family to be of 1 male 26-45, 1 female 16-26, 3 male children

 By the 1820 Census the family had grown to 1 male 26-45, 1 female 26-45, 1 male 10-16, 2 males under 10, 1 female 15-20, 1 female 5-10,3 females under 5.
 We actually have two differing 1820 reports.
 They need to be confirmed.

 The Kentucky Land Grants and Land Warrants by Willard Rouse Jillson state that Eli Nichols acquired 22 acres on May 1, 1823 in Caldwell county on the Fork of the Tradewater River.
-It may be found in Deed Book M, page 463.
+It may be found in Grant Book M, page 463.

 Christian died sometime between 1827 and 1830.
 The 1830 Census is states that the Eli Nichols family was 1 male 40-50, 2 males 15-20, 2 males 5-10, 2 females 10-20 and 1 female 5-10.
 Christian is not included.
 The Caldwell county History states that she died in 1838.
 This is in error.
 In the History of the Nichols Family by John Reddich Nichols, on page 56 is the following: " On 11-28-1833, in Caldwell County, Eli Nichols I married Sarah Salyer, a widow.
 Before their marriage they executed a "marriage contract".
 She died about 1838, for on 8-20-1838 her husband waived his right to qualify as her administrator and James Salyer was appointed."